Gender-Inclusive Schools

 • Serve as the primacy contact between the school district, the Office of Education Ombuds, and OSPI.

 The school district’s designated civil rights compliance coordinator or HIB compliance officer may also serve as this primary contact.
 The primary contact must attend at least one OSPI training regarding HIB and gender-inclusive schools.
-For information on HIB training, contact OSPI's Safety Center or Mike Donlin, the Safety Center Program Supervisor.
+For information on HIB training, contact OSPI's Safety Center.

 Gender-Inclusive Schools Coordinator Training Materials